KingDavidW/DarkMessiah-RTX-Mod-Files/README.md

 Then, install the latest SDK Base into your _mods folder

-Finally drag and drop the files from this repository and put them into your Dark Messiah Might and Magic Singleplayer folder.
+Next, install the RTX Base Files into your Dark Messiah of Might and Magic folder (same as the mod launcher)

+Finally install the Lite Edition content.
 The content is available in the RELEASES section.
-Content is extremely large, and is installed the same way as this!
+Content is extremely large, and is installed the same way as the Base files.
+Note that there will be patches available there for new content and it should be all applied in order of release.

 ## Mod Order Requirement
 Make the Advanced SDK the first mod in your list, above everything else.